JUSTINMKAUFMAN/TwitterReplyBot/README.md

 1. Run the app and enter your Twitter API Key/Secret in the input fields at the bottom of the window
 2. Click `Update`
 3. Send a tweet to the bot and watch it reply!
-4. Add your own `Module`
+4. Add your own `Module` (change modules by updating the definition in `Constants.swift`)

 ## Credit

 In order to authorize and communicate with the Twitter API, this app copies and modifies source from the excellent [Swifter]( https://github.com/mattdonnelly/Swifter) library by Matt Donnelly.

 In the future - and assuming there is interest in this project - I will probably try to fork the Swifter library properly; this was just easier when I wasn't sure where the project was going.

 #### © 2020 Justin Kaufman